TheOlajide/Acme-Superstore/README.md

 ## Recommendation
 ---

-1. Increase Focus on Small-Business Products – Prioritize and expand offerings targeted at small-business customers as they provide the highest profitability ratio.
+1. Increase focus on Small-Business Products – Prioritize and expand offerings targeted at small-business customers as they provide the highest profitability ratio.

-2. Implement Tiered Discounts for Bulk Purchases – Introduce attractive discount structures to encourage higher order volumes, particularly among small-business customers.
+2. Implement Discounts for Bulk Purchases – Introduce attractive discount structures to encourage higher order volumes, particularly among small-business customers.

 3. Avoid Discounting Low-Profit Products – Products with minimal profit margins should not be discounted to maintain profitability.